Monmouth County Child Custody Attorneys

 Child Custody Law Firm Serving New Jersey

 When a couple with children gets divorced, they will have an added set of issues to confront.
 These are often some of the most difficult and emotional matters that an individual will ever have to face.
 Child custody is a life-changing decision that can put a tremendous strain on a relationship between the child and the noncustodial parent.
 It is very overwhelming for some parents to comprehend that they will not see their child every day.
 When parents go head to head on the matter, a judge may have to make the final decision on custody for them.
 With a legal matter that puts so much on the line, it is essential to retain the services of an experienced family law attorney.
-Contact Paone Zaleski & Murray to discuss your legal needs.
+Contact Paone Zaleski & Murphy to discuss your legal needs.